Amazon EC2: A Comprehensive Operations and Architecture Reference

 --instance-ids i-xxxxx

-# Delete security group
+Delete a security group

 aws ec2 delete-security-group \